 Left: Miami International Film Festival Director Jaie LaPlante, film director Bill Bilowit, artist Bert Rodriguez

 Bottom Right: Miami International Film Festival premiere night at Miami's iconic Tower Theatre on Calle Ocho

 Top Right: Film producer Grela Orihuela with artist Marina Abramovic, Core Club screening in New York

-Screenings of "making sh*t up" began with the hometown premiere at the 2011 Miami International Film Festival to a sold-out house.
+Screenings of making sh*t up began with the hometown premiere at the 2011 Miami International Film Festival to a sold-out house.
 In May of 2011 the film was shown as part of a curated screening series at the prestigious Core Club in New York City and at the Miami Beach Cinematheque.
-The film's west coast public premiere was November 16, 2011 at the new West Hollywood Public Library, presented by the Los Angeles Art Association and its Director Peter Mays; that same week a members-only screening was held at the Soho House West Hollywood.
+The film's west coast public premiere was November 16, 2011 at the West Hollywood Public Library, presented by the Los Angeles Art Association and its Director Peter Mays; that same week a members-only screening was held at the Soho House West Hollywood.

 about / participants watch clips image gallery latest press release